uyuni-project/sumaform/README_ADVANCED.md

 ## External Kubernetes clusters

 The Kubernetes testsuite path can install the Uyuni server into an existing Kubernetes or RKE2 cluster instead of creating a Sumaform-managed RKE2 server VM.
-Set `kubernetes_cluster_mode` to `external`, provide a kubeconfig from the machine running OpenTofu, and choose the FQDN that the server should use.
+Set `kubernetes_cluster_mode` to `external` and provide a kubeconfig from the machine running OpenTofu.

+No `server_kubernetes` and no `proxy_kubernetes` VM is created in this mode, so the server and proxy configurations the other hosts depend on have to be provided from your own `main.tf`.

 ```hcl
 module "cucumber_testsuite" {